bullinteractive/html-starter/README.md

 3. Node_modules (not created until gulp is installed by following below)

 ### Gulp Usage
+Check for Node and npm
+Make sure that you've installed Node and npm before attempting to install gulp by running the following commands in your terminal.

+`node -v`

+`npm -v`

+If not, following the instructions found on the [Node.js website](https://nodejs.org/en/).

+Install the Gulp CLI (Command Line Interface) by running the following in your terminal.

+`npm install --global gulp-cli`

 1. To install you position yourself in the project folder by traversing via terminal using the cd command and install using npm by running the command below:<br />
 `$ npm install`